datamapper/do/README.markdown

 Introduction
 ------------

-To connect and send queries to databases, DataObjects relies on native extensions.
-Native extensions have been written in both C (for the Ruby MRI platform) and Java (for the JRuby platform).
+To connect to and query the database, DataObjects relies on native extensions.
+Native extensions have been written in both C (for the MRI/Ruby 1.8.6 platform) and Java (for the JRuby platform).
 Individual drivers may include extensions for both Ruby MRI and JRuby, or one or the other.

 C extensions have been written using according to each vendor API.
 Java drivers use the standard JDBC API.
 Although there are dialectical differences between the Java drivers, the JDBC API ensures a reasonable amount of commonality.
-As such, the Java extensions rely on a common do\_jdbc\_support gem, which wraps code that is common to all of the Java extensions.
+As such, the Java extensions rely on a common do\_jdbc gem, which wraps code that is common to all of the Java extensions.

 Installation
 ------------

 To install a driver from the repository `cd` into the driver directory and use the provided `rake install` task to install for the default platform.

-If a driver includes extensions for both MRI or JRuby platforms, you can be explicit about which platform you wish to install the extension for as follows:

-    rake install:mri
-    jruby -S rake install:jruby

 Copyright and Licensing
 -----------------------